top of page

 Asking about financial or emotional stakes can feel awkward, especially for newer coaches.

-But without going there, you’re missing the urgency that drives people to actually commit and invest in change.
+But without going there, you’re missing the urgency that drives people actually to commit and invest in change.
+Everybody wants to be seen for their struggles, but you need a process for getting there.

 5 Steps To Follow When Structuring A Networking Call